 Oh Borderlands, what fun we’ve had over the years.
-Borderlands 3 be an instant purchase for die-hard players out there who have sunk hundreds of hours into this series.
-I don’t remember much of the first game but definitely played Borderlands 2 for many hours on multiple platforms.
-Its claim of containing a billion different guns was no lie, with each core weapon having many randomly-generated combinations.
+I don’t remember much of the first game but played Borderlands 2 for many hours on multiple platforms.
+Its claim of containing a billion different guns was no lie, with each core weapon having many combinations.

 Poor Claptrap has had some bad press over the years and some have compared the robot to Jar Jar Binks in Star Wars as an attempt to entertain children.
 Funny when you consider the game has a PEGI 18 age-rating in the UK.
 I quite like Claptrap and his social awkwardness and penchant for puns, probably because he most reminds me of myself.
 He’s always been helpful to his Minion, the protagonist the Vault Hunter, and has saved their lives on more than one occasion.
 Claptrap didn’t make an appearance in the gamescom demo sadly but that may have been on purpose.

 I mentioned in my round-up post earlier this week that the queue for Borderlands 3 was nowhere near as long as it appeared.
 The wait was around an hour and didn’t lack for entertainment, with at least one guy in the queue stripping down to his undies while the 2K Games staff cheered him on.
 That was the most enjoyable queuing experience at the whole event as there was the typical Borderlands level of comedy mixed in with cartoon violence.
 However, I was praying that they didn’t try and convince me to dance as well, and luckily for everyone else that didn’t happen.